tprasadtp/ubuntu-post-install/docs/tasks.md

     winehq: true
 ```

-!!! warning "32-bit support & Wine HQ"
-    Please note that for installing `winehq-stable` you **MUST** enable multi-arch support.
-This script will not
-    do it for you.
-Run `sudo dpkg --add-architecture i386` **BEFORE** running this script!

 ## Add personal package archives (PPA)

 - Only one ppa entry per line (No comments or anything else anywhere in the file) in the format ppa:{author}/{ppa} for example `ppa:mozillateam/firefox-next` The file will be read and the PPAs will be added from the list.
 - Logs will  show entry in the format `[date and time] [  PPA-Logs  ] <log>`

-!!! warning

-    - PPAs are not supported on Debian.

 ## Install apt packages